AndreRudolph/impulsephp-doc/docs/controller_serialization.md

 When trying to serialize the controller, all properties annotated with **_Transient_** will automatically be excluded.

-Note that transient properties will not be rewired once the Controller will be reactivated.
+Please note that transient properties will not be rewired once the Controller will be reactivated.

 <h5><a id="component-references">Component references</a></h5>